-(1) Includes common stock underlying shares to be issued in connection with vested RSUs subject to delayed settlement.
+- (1) Includes common stock underlying shares to be issued in connection with vested RSUs subject to delayed settlement.
 Also, includes common stock underlying outstanding PSUs, stock options and RSUs.
-The number of shares subject to outstanding PSUs is based on the target number of shares subject to each award and payments could occur at larger amounts if performance metrics are met.

-- (2) RSUs and PSUs are excluded when determining the weighted-average exercise price. - (3) Includes 86,416 shares remaining available for issuance under the ESPP.
-The ESPP was suspended for future offering periods beginning on July 1, 2019.
+The number of shares subject to outstanding PSUs is based on the target number of shares subject to each award, but the number of shares issued could be higher if performance metrics are met. - (2) RSUs and PSUs are excluded when determining the weighted-average exercise price. - (3) Includes 86,416 shares remaining available for issuance under the ESPP, which was suspended for future offering periods beginning on July 1, 2019.

-The other information required by this Item will be included in the Company's 2022 Proxy Statement to be filed with the SEC and is incorporated herein by reference.
+The other information required by this Item will be included in the Company's 2023 Proxy Statement to be filed with the SEC and is incorporated herein by reference.